Even if you pour your heart and soul into your content, it’ll often fail to rank, convert, or do anything for your business. It’s frustrating.

 A content audit is where you analyze the performance of your website content to find opportunities for improvement.
 Many content audits focus on SEO performance, but a full audit also takes into account the content’s business performance and utility.

 Why is a content audit important?

 A content audit is important for understanding what you need to do to improve your site’s content marketing performance.
 It helps you to identify pages that aren’t performing well, why they aren’t, and how to fix that.
 It’s a key part of any content marketing strategy.

 Is a content audit just for blog posts?

 No. You can audit landing pages and other types of web pages too.
 Just remember that some landing pages are needed regardless of how they perform (e.g., “about” page).

 Content audits should be done regularly.
 They reveal how to improve your website’s performance (SEO and otherwise) and help you achieve your business objectives.

-Just remember that although automation can help with the content audit process, common sense and manual checks are still important.
-Never delete or redirect content unless you’re confident that it’s the best course of action.
-And if you’re unsure, hire an SEO or marketing professional to do the content audit for you.
+Just remember never to delete or redirect website content unless you’re confident that it’s the best course of action.
+The most successful content audits need balance.
+If you’re unsure, hire an SEO or content marketing professional to do the content audit for you.

 Got questions?
 Ping me on X (Twitter).